bowo-prasetyo/forkbuild/docs/Roadmap.md

-0.1.45 Advanced Selection & Editor Group Surface  (done) 0.1.46 Interactive Transform Gizmo & Viewport Editing Parity  (done) 0.1.47 Transform Precision, Snapping & Editing Polish  (done) 0.1.48 Alignment & Distribution Tools
+0.1.45 Advanced Selection & Editor Group Surface  (done) 0.1.46 Interactive Transform Gizmo & Viewport Editing Parity  (done) 0.1.47 Transform Precision, Snapping & Editing Polish  (done) 0.1.48 Alignment & Distribution Tools  (done)
 0.1.49 Numeric Transform Input / Precision Editing 0.1.50 Editing UX Consolidation
 0.2    Blockchain publishing, multiplayer

-Nested Groups / Hierarchical Editing — moved to OPTIONAL / post-0.2.
+Nested Groups / Hierarchical Editing — remains OPTIONAL / post-0.2.
+The
-The architecture has reached a very nice property: groups are useful without being hierarchical.
-There is no evidence yet that nesting is needed badly enough to justify the additional semantics, and the editing kernel should keep proving itself through precision and usability before any new structural axis is introduced.
+architecture has reached a very nice property: groups are useful without being hierarchical.
+0.1.43–0.1.48 kept proving that resolved selections cover the real editing needs; nothing in alignment/distribution required a group-transform concept.

-## 0.1.47 — What shipped
+## 0.1.48 — What shipped

-Precision and predictability for the existing transform system.
-No new entities, no new transform commands, no scale, no second gizmo — snapping is a pure application-layer interpretation of the gestures the 0.1.38–0.1.46 architecture already runs.
+Alignment and distribution as transform-generation algorithms on the existing selection → bounds → transform pipeline.
+No new entities, no new commands, no persistent alignment state, no second transform engine.

-- application/TransformSnap.js — pure snap math.
-Snaps the GESTURE
+- application/TransformAlignment.js — pure math.
+Nine alignment modes
-  DELTA (never absolute positions), once per frame from the gesture origin (never an already-snapped value), after axis-constraint resolution, identically for every selection member.
-Floating-point hygiene included so snapped values are stable in commands, replay comparisons, and the feedback readout.
-- application/TransformSettings.js — session/application preferences:
-  snappingEnabled, translationSnap (1, matching the placement grid), rotationSnap (15°), precisionMultiplier (0.1).
-NOT document state, never serialized, protocol untouched.
-- SpatialEditingService — the gesture transaction is now the single home of snapping: preview/commit snap the raw gesture against TransformSettings, with modifier-driven precision (Shift) applied per frame.
-Keyboard selection transforms (moveSelection/rotateSelection) are routed through the same transaction as instantaneous gestures, so keyboard and gizmo emit byte-identical transform-selection commands.
-  Transient gesture feedback (snapped transform + effective increments
-  + precision flag) exposed via getGestureFeedback().
-- TransformGizmoController — forwards raw gesture values AND modifier state into the transaction; reads the feedback blob back out for the overlay.
-The controller decides nothing about snapping — geometry (axis planes) stays renderer-side, interpretation stays application-side.
-- ui/components/TransformFeedback.js — transient overlay: mode/axis,
-  effective snap increment, precision tag, and the snapped Δ readout ("Move X • Grid 1 / Δ +3", "Rotate Y • 15° (precision) / Δ +13.5°").
-  Self-contained inline styles; no persistent HUD system.
+  (x/y/z × min/center/max, all WORLD axes, never camera directions) and center distribution along x/y/z.
+Inputs: captured transforms + per-brick bounds + selection bounds.
+Outputs: exact absolute transforms or null for degenerate cases.
+No World, Group, Brick, renderer, history, or UI.
-- EditorSession / WorldNavigationSession / EditorView / WorldView —
+- SpatialEditingService.alignSelection(mode) / distributeSelection(axis)
-  modifier plumbing into the transaction, feedback plumbing up to the overlay, keyboard nudges/rotations forwarding Shift for precision.
-- tests/TransformSnapping.test.js — snap tables (positive, negative,
-  rotation), precision increments, multi-selection preservation, constraint-before-snap ordering, gesture-origin semantics, preview stability / no cumulative rounding, disabled-snapping pass-through, no-op discipline, one-command commits, undo/redo, byte-equivalent replay, membership invariance, Editor/World parity, and the flagship keyboard/gizmo parity (keyboard +3 === gizmo drag snapped to +3;
-  keyboard 90° === gizmo drag snapped to 90°).
-- tests/InteractiveGizmo.test.js — updated to snap-aligned drag end
-  points; all 0.1.46 semantics unchanged.

-Deliberately rejected in 0.1.47: scale (still no domain semantics), nested groups, alignment commands (a new interaction family — that is 0.1.48), persistent/grid settings in the document protocol, transform history redesign, new transform commands, a generic GestureManager, direct numeric entry (0.1.49, deliberately), and group-specific snapping (groups remain resolved selections).

-The milestone's property, stated plainly: at 0.1.46 the engine proved "the editing architecture works"; at 0.1.47 it proves "the editing architecture is precise enough to trust."
-0.1.48 (Alignment & Distribution) will build higher-level operations on this same selection → transform architecture rather than inventing another one.
+  — the shared transaction: resolve selection → capture transforms → generate exact targets → transformsEqual no-op check → exactly one TransformSelectionCommand.
+Deliberately bypasses 0.1.47 gesture
+  snapping: snapping governs user-authored deltas; alignment targets are geometric relationships and must land exactly.
+- Distribution semantics: deterministic sort by axis coordinate, then buildingId, then brickId; endpoints pinned exactly; only interior members move; fewer than three bricks or a zero span is a no-op.
+- Alignment semantics: reference is the WHOLE selection bounds (never the first brick), so selection order is irrelevant; requires two or more bricks to do anything useful; one brick collapses to a no-op.
+- ui/components/AlignmentPanel.js — compact 9-align + 3-distribute
+  surface, hosted by both EditorView (sidebar) and WorldView (overlay), enabled at 2+ selected bricks, distribution enabled at 3+.
+The UI passes operation identifiers only; the application layer decides what they mean.
+No keyboard shortcuts in this milestone — by design.
+- tests/TransformAlignment.test.js — pure math tables, all three axes
+  for both operations, selection-order independence, deterministic ties, two-brick / already-aligned / zero-span no-ops with zero history entries, exact floating-point behavior, multi-building selections, membership invariance, one-command commits, exact undo/redo, byte-equivalent replay, Editor/World parity, the flagship snap-independence test (1.37 / 4.91 / 9.26 aligning exactly with snapping enabled, undo restoring bit-exact), and rotation preservation.

+Deliberately rejected in 0.1.48: scale, nested groups, AlignCommand/ DistributeCommand/AlignGroupCommand, persistent alignment state, smart guides, magnetic snapping, collision-aware distribution, numeric input, a generic GestureManager, camera-relative alignment, arbitrary-angle alignment, and a keyboard shortcut matrix (a scoped command palette belongs to 0.1.50).

+The milestone's payoff: 0.1.47 proved the transform kernel is precise;
+0.1.48 proves higher-level editing operations can be built entirely on that kernel.
+Alignment and distribution are just two more consumers of the closed transform architecture — selection determines participants, bounds determine reference geometry, and TransformSelectionCommand records the result.
+0.1.49 (Numeric Transform Input) will be the third.